Parasite Eve (video game): Gameplay

 Movement in the "world map" (which is a map of Manhattan) is limited to specific destinations.
 Upon the player walking over a "hot spot", there's a chance of a random encounter.
 Enemies materialize and attack players on the same screen that they move Aya around on, with no battle mode or screen being used.
-In battle, the game uses a pausable real-time combat system with an Active Time Bar (ATB) that sets the time that must be waited till the player can take their next action.
+In battle, the game uses a pausable real-time combat system with an Active Time Bar (ATB) that sets the amount of time that has to elapse until the player can take their next action.
 While waiting for her turn, the player character Aya can be moved around to dodge enemy attacks.
-Upon each turn, the player may choose between attacking with their equipped weapon by pressing the attack button, using PE (Parasite Energy) for defense, assistance, or attack, using items, changing a weapon or armor, or escaping the battle.
+Upon each turn, the player may choose between attacking with their equipped weapon by pressing the attack button, using Parasite Energy (PE) for defense, assistance, or attack, using items, changing a weapon or armor, or escaping the battle.
 If the player chooses to attack, the battle briefly pauses and a dome/sphere symbolizing the range of the weapon appears, allowing the player to target an enemy within range.
-Parasite Energy recharges during battle but the more players use it, the slower it refills.
+PE recharges during battle but the more players use it, the slower it refills.

 When not in battle, the player has the option of altering the weapon and armor attributes and effects with tools and super-tools, which are limited in number.
 The player selects the "tune-up" option, choosing the weapon that will be altered and the weapon from which the attributes or effect will be taken.
 Weapons have many different properties, including special effects like "acid", which causes enemies to continuously take damage.
-One of the principal RPG elements of the game is that experience-based levels are present.
-Each time the player's level increases, his/her attributes go up and BP (Bonus Points) are given.
+One of the principal role-playing elements of the game is that experience-based levels are present.
+Each time the player's level increases, their attributes go up and Bonus Points (BP) are given.
 These points can be distributed to the ATB, item capacity, or attributes of a weapon or armor.

 Once the game is completed, a new game plus mode is available called "EX game".
-It is different from the normal game in various aspects; the player has access to every item stored in the police station, the game begins with the final weapon and armor the player chose before ending the first game but returns to level one experience, and the bonus points (BP) given to the player at the end of the game are now available to use.
-The items, weapons, power-ups and enemies are more powerful, as are the enemies the player encounters.
-However, the biggest difference from the normal game is the addition of the Chrysler Building, a brand-new location with 77 floors (containing mostly randomized content), leading to a final boss battle with Aya's older sister, Maya.
+It is different from normal play in various aspects; the player has access to every item stored in the police station, the game begins with the final weapon and armor the player chose before ending the first game but returns to level one experience, and the bonus points (BP) given to the player at the end of the game are now available to use.
+The items, weapons and power-ups are more powerful, as are the enemies the player encounters.
+However, the biggest difference from the normal game is the addition of the Chrysler Building, a new location with 77 floors (containing mostly randomized content), leading to a final boss battle with Aya's older sister, Maya.